 The Problem: Lack of Options for High School Grads

 Texas is 50th out of 50 states in spending on individuals with developmental differences (IDD).
 Individuals with Down syndrome are part of that community.
-And they are often overlooked.
-They appear happy.
-They are social.
-And they rarely display behavior issues.
-The reality is that of the IDD population, 15% have a paid job.
+The reality is that of the IDD population, only 15% have a paid job.
 But 47% are seeking work.
 And of high school students with IDD, only 23% go on to attend a 2- or 4- year school.
-The post high school that exist are limited and are targeted at high functioning Down syndrome individuals.
+Post high school options are limited.
+The ones that exist are targeted at high functioning Down syndrome individuals.
 Students with Down syndrome require more than life skills that are taught in high school.
 They must have continuous reinforcement and repetition to retain learning.
-This is where Down Syndrome Academy makes it mark.
+This is where Down Syndrome Academy makes its mark.

 The Solution: Down Syndrome Academy

 Down Syndrome Academy (DSA) has been established as lifelong learning institution–a rare academic option for adults with Down syndrome.
 The Academy takes a 360-degree approach to each student to insure individual success.
 Since our pupils with Down syndrome experience similar learning and health issues, our program is more efficient and more effective in making change.
 Our guiding WAVES principles bring them closer to realizing their potential, contributing to their communities and ultimately enhancing their quality of life.
 Further, we intentionally keep tuition low so that our program is affordable to a broad range of students.